cannlytics/cannlytics-engine/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Made with 💖 by Cannlytics and Cannlytics contributors.
+Made with 💖 by Cannlytics and Cannlytics Contributors.